astrobin/astrobin/README.md

 All CSS is defined canonically in the `astrobin/astrobin/static/css/astrobin.less` file.
-CSS files are generated using the `lessc` utility, which you can install on your development system with `npm install -g lessc`.
+CSS files are generated using the `lessc` utility, which you can install on your development system with `npm install -g less`.
 Run this command to rebuild the CSS from the .less file:

 ```
 lessc astrobin/static/css/astrobin.less astrobin/static/css/astrobin.css
 ```

+After making any changes to the CSS (or any other static content), you need to tick the `MEDIA_VERSION` in `astrobin/settings/components/basic.py`.
+This ensures that browsers pick up the new content instead of using their cached version.

 ## Testing